-Students in grades 1-4 participate in our Accelerated Reader program.
-Within the first few weeks of school your child will take a STAR Reading test.
-This test will help determine your child's ZPD (zone of proximal development) range. the ZPD range identifies the level of books each student should be reading.
+Students in grades 1-5 participate in our Accelerated Reader program.
+Within the first few weeks of school your child will take an online STAR Reading test.
+This test will help determine your child's current reading level and expected growth throughout the year.

-Once this reading range (or comfort zone) is established, a personal reading goal will be set.
-Students should be sure to read each book thoroughly before testing on it.
-Ideally a student should test on a book within 2 days of completing it so that story details are not forgotten.
+Once this reading range (or comfort zone) is established, a personal reading goal will be set for each student.
+A book should be read thoroughly before testing on it.
+Ideally a student should test on a book within a few days of completing it so that story details are not forgotten.
 This is important because once a student takes an AR quiz, it cannot be retaken.
-Students will be allowed to test on books in the computer lab, library, and classroom with teacher permission.
-AR tests can only be taken at school.
+Students will be allowed to test on books in the computer lab, library, and classroom if time allows ( and with teacher permission).
+AR tests can only be taken while at school.

-If students are reading at home and utilizing free reading time at school, each student should be able to accomplish his/her goals and achieve AR points.
+If students are reading at home and utilizing free reading time at school, AR goals can easily be met.
 New point goals are set monthly.
-If a student reaches his/her monthly goal, a "brag tag" is awarded.
+When a monthly goal is met, a "brag tag" is awarded.
 At the end of the school year a student from each classroom is awarded a Star Reader certificate for most points achieved.

 Parents, encourage your children to read!
-The more they read, the more points they'll earn.
-Ask your child to tell you about the book he/she is reading.
-This will help them on the AR quiz.
-Also, ask about any AR quizzes they may have taken that day.
+Ask your child to tell you about the books they're reading.
+Recounting story details will help them on AR quizzes.
 Parents may also login to AR Home Connect to check their student's progress.
 Login information is sent home at the beginning of the year or is provided upon request.
 Email [email protected] for more information.
 Happy reading!